davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 be used to decipher the return value.
 The ``__builtin_tbegin`` builtin returns a simple true or false value depending on whether a transaction was successfully started or not.
-The arguments of the builtins match exactly the type and order of the associated hardware instructions operands, except for the ``__builtin_tcheck`` builtin, which does not take any input arguments.
+The arguments of the builtins match exactly the type and order of the associated hardware instruction's operands, except for the ``__builtin_tcheck`` builtin, which does not take any input arguments.
-Refer to the ISA manual for a description of each instructions operands.
+Refer to the ISA manual for a description of each instruction's operands.

 .. code-block:: c++